Ukrainian president requests Australian armored vehicles - NewsBreak

 Ukrainian president requests Australian armored vehicles

-CANBERRA, Australia (AP) — Ukrainian President Volodymyr Zelenskyy appealed directly to Australian lawmakers Thursday for more help in its war against Russia, including armored vehicles and tougher sanctions.
+Ukrainian President Volodymyr Zelenskyy appealed directly to Australian lawmakers Thursday for more help in its war against Russia , including armored vehicles and tougher sanctions.

 Zelenskyy has been tailoring his message to individual countries through video appeals like the one shown to legislators in the Australian Parliament.
 Lawmakers gave him standing ovation at the start and end of his 16-minute address.